Bigroads logo

 Jewel Cave National Monument, Custer - one of the longest caves in the world; guided tours available

-Mammoth Site of Hot Springs, Hot Springs - amazing mammoth fossils (left intact in the ground)
+Mammoth Site of Hot Springs, Hot Springs - see amazing (and huge) mammoth fossils that have been left intact in the ground

-McDonald's Quarter Pounder Monument, Rapid City - roadside attraction of a giant Quarter Pounder
+McDonald's Quarter Pounder Monument, Rapid City - a roadside attraction of a giant bronze Quarter Pounder

 Needles Highway (SD 87), Custer - one of the best scenic drives in the state (some would say its one of the best in the U.S.)

-Reptile Gardens, Rapid City - perhaps the finest reptile-focused zoo in the world
+Reptile Gardens, Rapid City - perhaps the finest reptile-focused zoo in the world; don't miss the Alligator show or the giant turtles

 Rush Mountain Adventure Park, Keystone - cave tours, mountain coaster, aerial adventure park, zip-lining, and more family-friendly activities